Higher Order Dualities over Global Function Fields and Weighted M\"{o}bius Sums over $\mathbb{F}_q{[T]}$: Abstract

 \section{Abstract}

 Alladi's duality identities (1977) provide a fundamental relation between the smallest and the $k$-th largest prime factors of integers.
-In this paper, we establish these dualities in the setting of global function fields, extending a result of Duan, Wang, and Yi (2021) to higher orders.
-We apply this to study a function field analogue of the sum $\sum \mu(n)\omega(n)/n$, when restricted to integers whose smallest prime factor lies in an arbitrary subset of primes possessing a natural density.
-These results demonstrate how the second-order duality identity governs the asymptotic behaviour of these weighted M\"{o}bius sums in the function field setting.
+In this paper, we establish Alladi-type duality identities over global function fields, extending a result of Duan, Wang, and Yi.
+We also prove the asymptotic vanishing of a function field analogue of the weighted M\"{o}bius sum $\sum \mu(n)\omega(n)/n$, where $\omega(n)$ denotes the number of distinct prime divisors of $n$.
+By estimating $\Psi_2(n,m)$, the number of monics of degree $n$ whose second largest prime divisor degree is at most $m$, we further show that this vanishing persists when the sum is restricted to monics with a unique prime divisor of smallest degree belonging to a set of primes with natural density.
+As a corollary, we show that the unrestricted sum decomposes into infinitely many sub-series, each vanishing asymptotically.